-There is also the Media Design School located in Düsseldorf, and this is refered to as the Mediadesign Hochschule (mdh) – University of Applied Sciences.
-It is a state-approved privately operated university that concentrates on media, design, film, fashion, game design, digital arts, and other artistic subjects.
-It has its locations in Dusseldorf, Berlin, and Munich, and provides practice-led Bachelor or Master degree programs for the creative industries in general.
+There is also the Media Design School located in Düsseldorf, and this is referred to as the Mediadesign Hochschule (MD.H) – University of Applied Sciences.
+It is a state-approved, privately operated university that concentrates on media, design, film, fashion, game design, digital arts, and other artistic subjects.
+It has its locations in Düsseldorf, Berlin, and Munich, and provides practice-led Bachelor's or Master's degrees in Germany for the creative industries in general.

 The Düsseldorf campus is located within the Medienhafen district – that is a dynamic and creative quarter of Düsseldorf with close ties to media, advertising, architecture, and culture.
 The university has modern studios, workrooms, film labs, as well as collaborative areas to facilitate creative education.

-International & Industry Networks: MD.H has a broad alumni network and external partnerships, helping graduates connect with creative job markets.
+MD.H has a broad alumni network and external partnerships, helping graduates connect with creative job markets and opportunities in Top German Universities.

-The Mediadesign Hochschule group offers a range of creative Bachelor’s and Master’s programs (program availability can vary by campus and semester).
+The Mediadesign Hochschule group offers a range of creative Bachelor’s and Master's degree in Germany (program availability can vary by campus and semester).

 Bachelor’s Programs